lihe1991/PYNQ/docs/source/overlays/logictools_overlay/logictools_overlay_overview.rst

 Setup
 ^^^^^^^^^^^^^^^^^^

-Each builder must be configured using the ``setup()`` method before it can be used.
+Each block must be configured using the ``setup()`` method before it can be used.
 This defines a configuration for the block, and the configuration for the Interface Switch to connect the external IO to the builder.
 Note that the configuration is defined, but the IO are not connected during setup.

 Running
 ^^^^^^^^^^^^^^^^^^

-Once a builder has been setup, it can be run.
-The external IO are connected to the builder though the interface switch, and the hardware block will start operating.
+Once a block has been setup, it can be run.
+The external IO are connected to the block though the interface switch, and the hardware block will start operating.

-Running will start the builder running in continuous mode by default.
+Running will start the block running in continuous mode by default.
 This is the only mode for the Boolead Generator.

 In continuous mode, the Pattern Generator generates its pattern continuously, looping back to the start when it reaches the end of the pattern.
 The FSM Generator will continue to run until it is stopped.